dbenzaquen89/movingeyes/README.md

 * Move your mouse around the screen and watch the eyes move along with it.
 ---
 ## Future Improvements:
-HAving the eyes move independently from eachother or have teh actual eyeballs move throughout the screen whiel changing the color of the background.
+Having the eyes move independently from eachother or have teh actual eyeballs move throughout the screen whiel changing the color of the background.

 ## Contact
 Daphne Benzaquen at dbenzaquen89